hobuinc/greyhound/doc/deploy.rst

 After Greyhound installation, the ``init.d`` services of Greyhound must be registered for auto-launch, the method for which is OS-dependent.
 The Greyhound lauchers installed into ``/etc/init.d/`` contain ``chkconfig`` lines to ensure the proper launch order.
 If launch order is changed during auto-launch registration, note that the `Front-end Proxy`_ and the Mongo service (if using standalone mode) should be configured to launch prior to all other Greyhound services.

 All Greyhound services are prefixed with ``gh_``, followed by an abbreviated service name.

-These names are:
+Service names:
  - ``gh_fe`` - Front-end proxy.
  - ``gh_mongo`` - MongoDB launcher, for standalone mode only.
  - ``gh_ws`` - WebSocket handler.